microsoft/semantic-kernel/README.md

 ## Learning how to use Semantic Kernel

-For a quick guide, you can check out the C# and Python Jupyter notebooks.
-These notebooks demonstrate how to use Semantic Kernel with code snippets that you can easily run inline.
+The fastest way to learn how to use Semantic Kernel is with our C# and Python Jupyter notebooks.
+These notebooks demonstrate how to use Semantic Kernel with code snippets that you can run with a push of a button.

 - [Getting Started with C# notebook](samples/notebooks/dotnet/00-getting-started.ipynb)
 - [Getting Started with Python notebook](samples/notebooks/python/00-getting-started.ipynb)

-Once you've finished the getting started notebooks, you can check out the main walkthroughs on our Learn site:
+Once you've finished the getting started notebooks, you can then check out the main walkthroughs on our Learn site along with their accompany code samples:

 1. 📖 [Overview of the kernel](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/)
 1. 🔌 [Understanding AI plugins](https://learn.microsoft.com/en-us/semantic-kernel/ai-orchestration/plugins)